Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 Visioners of both the bright and dismal future of AI readily assume its *self-knowledge/awareness* as a trivial matter of time.
 To either brew in more and more complex code or get all of a sudden [short circuited](https://www.imdb.com/title/tt0091949)&nbsp;<sup>:cinema:</sup>.

-Digital tech effectively automates much of hard cogitative ops, but not unformalizable processes which can make a mathematician or physician great: abstraction, criticism, and motivation.
+Digital tech effectively automates much of hard cogitative ops, but not unformalizable processes that can make a mathematician or physician great: abstraction, criticism, and motivation.
 And the latter bring tangible results, as theories and their proofs.

 This could be enough to look at *AI* as a buzzword rather than technology, or IntelliSteampunk vs. AI dystopia.